What is an Employment Contract?

 4. Describe the duties and responsibilities of the position

 To ensure that a new recruit understands what is expected of them, provide a description of their job responsibilities.
 You could add percentages to each responsibility if you wish to present a more detailed breakdown of obligations.
 Take, for example, a customer service person with whom you have an employment arrangement.
-The following is an example of responsibility percentages:
+The following is an contract of employment example of responsibility percentages:

 70% of guests' requests, complaints, and concerns are addressed.